mishm/notes-node/README.md

 # notes-node
 Notes app (nodejs)
-(created to work out a tutorial for mentoring use)
+(used as a tutorial for mentoring)

 Functionality is as follows: